Why Judge Aileen Cannon Dismissed Trump’s Classified Documents Case

 What do we know about Judge Cannon’s record?

 One of the main criticisms against Judge Cannon is her lack of experience in running criminal trials.
-According to a Bloomberg Law database, she was assigned 224 of these types of cases — which included drug trafficking and firearm offenses — throughout her career.
+According to a Bloomberg Law database, she was assigned 224 of these types of cases—including drug trafficking and firearm offenses—throughout her career.
 But only four of those went to trial, giving her what some fear is little courtroom know-how.

-Even when she doled out sentences, they were considered relatively lenient, particularly when it comes to non-violent crimes.
+Even when she doled out sentences, they were considered relatively lenient, particularly when it came to non-violent crimes.
 For instance, she decided to sentence a Miami-area business owner to 32 months in prison for defrauding government agencies, which was nearly 25 percent shorter than what was recommended by prosecutors, per a CBS News review.
-That said, the majority of her opinions have been met without any notable controversy or disputes.
+That said, most of her opinions have been met without notable controversy or disputes.